biobakery/MetaPhlAn/README.md

 ## Pre-requisites

-MetaPhlAn requires *python 2.7* or higher with argparse, tempfile and [*numpy*](http://www.numpy.org/) libraries installed (apart for numpy they are usually installed together with the python distribution).
+MetaPhlAn requires *python 2.7* or higher with argparse, tempfile, [numpy](http://www.numpy.org/), and [Biopython](https://biopython.org/) libraries installed
+(apart for numpy and Biopython, the others are usually installed together with the python distribution).
 Python3 is also now supported.

+MetaPhlAn requires the `read_fastx.py` script to be present in the system path, if not found MetaPhlAn will try to locate it in the folder containing the `metaphlan2.py` script under `utils/read_fastx.py`.
+In case you moved the `metaphlan2.py` script, please export the `read_fastx.py` script in your PATH bash variable.

 **If you provide the SAM output of [BowTie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) as input, there are no additional prerequisite.**